Overview

 eval_start_date <- max(ncast$data$target_end_date) - 28Default models are:

-SNAIVE(Seasonal Naïve): Assumes this week will look like the same week last year.
+NAIVE(Naïve / random walk): Carries the last observed value forward.
 The simplest possible baseline.ETS(Exponential Smoothing): A weighted average where recent weeks matter more than older ones.
 Adapts to trends and seasonal patterns.THETA: Splits the data into a long-term trend and short-term fluctuations, forecasts each separately, then combines them.ARIMA: Learns repeating patterns from past values to predict future ones.
 Auto-configured to find the best fit.

 ncast,